mmckechney/SqlBuildManager/README.md

 ### **Kubernetes**

-Using the `sbm container` commands leverages Kubernetes to permit massively parallel updates across thousands of databases.
+Using the `sbm k8s` commands leverages Kubernetes to permit massively parallel updates across thousands of databases.
 To leverage Kubernetes, you will first need to set up a Kubernetes Cluster.
 The instructions for this can be found [here](docs/kubernetes.md#).

+### **Azure Container Instance (ACI)**

+Using the `sbm aci` commands leverages Azure Container Instance to permit massively parallel updates across thousands of databases.
+Learn how to use ACI [here](docs/aci.md).

 ----